-The discounted amount that in-network medical providers or pharmacies are “allowed” to charge a plan member.
+The discounted maximum amount that in-network medical providers or pharmacies are “allowed” to charge a plan member.
+This amount will be lower than what providers charge cash pay or out-of-network patients, due to the discount you get for using an in-network provider.

 The member’s share of the cost of a covered service.
 For example, if a plan pays 80%, the member’s coinsurance is 20%.